Shaqra, Lebanon: Doubay or Qal'at ad-Dubba

 In 1875 Victor Guérin noted "the remains of a small fortress of Muslim work and called Kala't Doubey.
 Surrounded by a moat now half filled and planted with tobacco, it was built with fairly coarsely carved blocks.
 Several of the square towers that flank it are still inhabited at this time by some families of Métualis, who settled in the middle of its ruins and contain their herds.

 In 1881, the PEF's Survey of Western Palestine described the castle (which it called Kulat ed Dubbeh):

 There are here the foundations of a Crusading castle, on which a Saracenic tower has been erected.
 The castle was of small size, and surrounded by a moat.
 Situated on a steep and narrow spur running into the great Wady Selukieh, it protected the northern road that led up that valley, and also made a connecting link between Hunin and Tibnin.
 It was probably built at the same time as the latter fortress by Hugues de Saint Omer, Prince of Tiberias, about the year 1104 A.D.
 The special plan gives the general plan and arrangements of the castle, which was rebuilt by the Saracens to act both as a khan and a castle.
 The masonry is small but good and regular, the arches are all pointed, and the work appears to be of the same date as the Khans at Minia and Jubb Yusef, along the Damascus road.
 Some large drafted stones built into the walls show the Crusading origin of the castle, and bear a striking resemblance to the remains of that date at Tibnin.

 There is a rock-cut birkeh near, and between eight and ten rock-cut cisterns for water.
 There are also six sarcophagi cut in the rock.

 The castle has a romantic and beautiful appearance, as it is not visible till quite close, on account of the high ground all round.

+In July 2026, the Mount Amel Castles, including the Dubieh Castle, were designated by UNESCO as a World Heritage Site and immediately classified as endangered.